Sclerotherapy (Leg Vein Removal)

 What is Sclerotherapy?

 Sclerotherapy is a minimally invasive medical procedure that treats varicose and spider veins, typically found on the legs.
-Many of us develop unsightly veins on our legs.
-Skin & Laser Surgery Center of New England offer both laser and sclerotherapy for leg vein removal.
-We carry many lasers that can treat leg veins, but Dr. Khatri prefers to use sclerotherapy first, as it is most effective.
+Many of us develop unsightly veins on our legs with age.
+At Skin & Laser Surgery Center of New England, we offer both laser and sclerotherapy for leg vein removal.
+We have many lasers treatments that improve the appearance of leg veins, however, Dr. Khalil Khatri prefers to use sclerotherapy first, as it is most effective.